shockiii/kohana-multilang/README.md

 		'product_slug'		=> '',
 	));

 This creates 2 routes named en.products.details and fr.products.details.
 The default language (english here) is required.
-If we have a third language like "de", it will use "en".
+If we have a third language like `de`, it will use `en`.
 The thing is, both url  http://www.domain.tld/fr/products/12-my-product and http://www.domain.tld/en/produits/12-my-product will still work.
 To make sure this is not an issue, you should use reverse routing everywhere.
 With Route::get('product/details')->uri(array('product_id' => 12, 'product_slug' => 'my_product')), you'll get the complete uri with the current user language code.
 To get another language, just pass a second parameter to Route::get('product/details', 'en').

 Now, I got a controller that serves CSS files, I obviously don't need any language specified.
 To prevent the normal behaviour, just pass FALSE as the third parameter to Route::set like this :